 The Hiway Theater was open as early as 1941, and judging by its style probably opened in the late-1930’s.
 Although within the city limits it wasn’t located downtown, but rather in the city’s west end in one of the most populous neighborhoods on West Market Street at Carlisle Avenue.
-The Hiway Theater was a first-run theater throughout most of its existence and was owned primarily by two companies: William Goldman Theatres of Philadelphia and later by Budco Quality Theatres.
-In the 1960’s, 1970’s and 1980’s it was co-owned with the Stonybrook and Lincoln Drive-Ins and the newer York Cinema.
+The Hiway Theater was a first-run theater throughout most of its existence and was owned primarily by two companies: By 1950 William Goldman Theaters Inc. of Philadelphia and later by Budco Quality Theatres.
+In the 1960’s, 1970’s and 1980’s it was co-owned with the Stonybrook Drive-In and Lincoln Drive-In and the newer York Cinema.

-The Hiway’s nicely-lit marquee featured a spectacular vertical name sign, visible in a 1945 photo.
+The Hiway Theater’s nicely-lit marquee featured a spectacular vertical name sign, visible in a 1945 photo.
 The vertical was gone by the 1970’s, perhaps removed after the Budco acquisition, when the theater was somewhat updated and renamed the New Hiway Theater.

 Patrons bought their tickets at the box office, then entered through a small outer lobby with a concession stand.
 Through another set of doors was a carpeted inner lobby and the lounge areas.
 The auditorium was on one floor with 989 grayish seats.
 Along with walls were modernistic lighting fixtures, the type that might have been popular in the 1950’s.
 The Hiway Theater had an unusual design in that the ceiling was curved, like a cavern, and was painted a deep blue.
 The draperies covering the large screen were gold.